Water Loss Control

 Download the Meter Error Flow Weighted Average Tool HERE

-- This is a zip file and must be extrated prior opening.
+- This file is compressed and must be extracted prior opening.

 - This file requires that Macros are enabled in your version of excell.